MikaelLazarev/Ticket-Graph/README.md

 ### Future development

-1. Finish searcning bar for events
+1. Finish searching bar for events
 2. Provide function to withdraw money for organisers
+3. Provide multiple ticket buying by one operation
-3. Add automated testing for smartcontract
+4. Add automated testing for smartcontract
+5. Add ratings to organisers
+6. Develop recommendation system based on The Graph technology which organisers are trusted ones
+7. Add addtional fields like genre and etc.
+8. Add a featture to publish description and other info to IPFS.

 Thanks for Graph & CoinList for this opportunity!